GuangchuangYu/hexSticker/README.md

 In Mac OS, you may need to re-install `sysfornt` to properly load it.

-Be sure to install `xqartz` first.
+Be sure to install `xquartz` first.

 ``` r
 brew update && brew install homebrew/cask/xquartz